protegeproject/protege/_views/class-hierarchy.md

 ## Display relationships

-As described in the introduction, by default, the class hierarchy tree is generated based on the SubClassOf axioms.
-Starting with {{site.protege}} version 5.5, however, the class tree can also show other than subclass-superclass relationships among the classes.
+As described in the introduction, by default, the class hierarchy tree is generated based on SubClassOf axioms.
+Starting with {{site.protege}} version 5.5, however, the class tree can also display other parent/child relationships besides SubClassOf.
 This feature can be activated and deactivated using the `View -> Display relationship in class hierarchy` menu.
-When display relationships is activated, the class hierarchy will show an additional arrow icon in the front of the (brown circle) class icon.
+When display relationships is activated, the class hierarchy will show an additional arrow icon in the front of the solid yellow class icon.
 The arrow will be gray for the standard subclass-superclass relationship, and it will be blue for any other relationship that is based on an axiom involving an object property.
 An example is shown below.

 <figure>
   <img src="{{site.baseurl}}/assets/views/class-hierarchy/class-hierarchy-view-mixed-relationships.png" style="max-width: 500px;"/>